Geodykexp/Credit_card_fraud_detection/README.md

 ## Dataset
-The project uses the common anonymized credit card transactions dataset.
+The project uses the common anonymized credit card transactions dataset from Kaggle.
 - Source (hosted copy): https://www.dropbox.com/scl/fi/hh8c3x23wlmi2ra0cdwqv/creditcard.csv?rlkey=lnttjl0nftukwelj5e1cf1zwn&st=bkf1yeot&dl=0
 - Note: The file is large and not included in the repository.

 ## Machine Learning Model
 This project uses a scikit-learn model trained on the dataset above.
+The following models were ran and compared to find the best performing model.
+They include:
+1) Logistic Regression model (lr)
+2) Decision Tree model (dtc)
+3) RandomForestClassifier model (rf)

-The trained assets are serialized into credit_card_fraud_detection.pkl in the following order:
+The best performing model was the RandomForestClassifier model (rf).s trained on the dataset and serialized to credit_card_fraud_detection.pkl in the following order:
 1) DictVectorizer (dv)
-2) Classifier model (rf, a RandomForestClassifier)
+2) RandomForestClassifier model (rf)

 Key points:
 - Features: V1..V28 and Amount (floats)